J. Jayalalithaa: Fourth term as Chief Minister (2011–2014)

 She announced in 2012, the Vision 2023 document which embodied a strategic plan for infrastructure development which included raising the per capita income of residents to $10,000 per annum, matching Human Development Index to that of developed countries by 2023, providing high-quality infrastructure all over the State, making Tamil Nadu the knowledge capital and innovation hub of India.
 This project had three components – Overall Vision Document, Compilation of Project Profile and Road Map.
 The work on this continued under her supervision until her death.
 She inaugurated 'Amma health insurance scheme' in 2012.

+In February 2012, relations between Jayalalithaa and then Opposition Leader Vijayakanth deteriorated following a heated confrontation in the Tamil Nadu Assembly, leading to the AIADMK snapping ties with the DMDK.
+Jayalalithaa described Vijayakanth’s conduct as “disgusting and crude” and remarked that his behaviour exemplified the consequences of “undeserving persons” rising to high office.
+She also stated that she had agreed to the alliance only to satisfy party cadre and later regretted and felt ashamed of partnering with the DMDK, predicting its political decline.

 Amma Branded Schemes

 In February 2013, Jayalalithaa Government inaugurated the state-run Subsidised food programme called Amma Unavagam (Amma Canteen), which was later praised by economist and Nobel laureate Amartya Sen in his book An Uncertain Glory – India and its Contradictions and inspired by many states in India.
 The Scheme was also lauded by Egypt in 2014.
 Under the scheme, municipal corporations of the state-run canteens serving subsidised food at low prices. which was followed by the plenty of populist schemes such as Amma Kudineer (bottled mineral water), 'Amma' Salt, 'Amma' Medical Shops, and 'Amma' Cement.

 In 2015, she also launched 'Amma baby care kit' scheme where every mother who gave birth in the government hospital gets 16 types of products.